zackstout/beatles-songwriting/README.md

 - ✅ Magical Mystery Tour, intro, "Roll up, roll up for the mystery tour!"
 - ✅ Sgt.
 Pepper's lonely hearts club band
 - i can see for miles, the who
-- ✅ Back in the USSR ("Didn't get to bed last night...")
+- ✅ Back in the U.S.S.R. ("Didn't get to bed last night...")
-- Think for yourself ('To say about the things that you do')
+- 🎵 Think for yourself ('To say about the things that you do')
 - Bye bye love, everly brothers
 - ✅ Please please me (again!) -- the ending, using both bIII and bVI.
 (I-bIII-bVI-V-I)